Sorghum development and potential freeze injury

 Probability of sorghum maturing before freeze for different flowering dates

-The maps in Figure 3 below show accumulated GDDs up to September 30 for the current growing season at two different points: early August and early September.
+The maps in Figure 4 show accumulated GDDs up to September 30 for the current growing season, starting at two different points: August 1 and September 1.
 Lower GDDs are depicted with blue colors, while higher GDDs are represented in red colors.

-Figure 3.
-Accumulated Growing Degree Days (expressed in degrees F) for August 1-September 30 and September 1-30.
-The maps show that for sorghum that reached half-bloom on September 1, the GDD accumulation as of September 30 is lower and prospects are less certain, especially in northwest Kansas.
+Figure 4.
+Accumulated Growing Degree Days (expressed in degrees F) for August 1-September 30 and September 1- September 30.
+The maps show that for sorghum that reached half-bloom on September 1, prospects are less certain especially in northwest Kansas.
 The darker the red, the higher the number of accumulated GDDs.

 From a management perspective, the best way to mitigate this issue is to plan in advance.
-Recommended practices include the use of a different hybrid maturity and a different planting date:
+Recommended practices are just related to improve the use of different hybrid maturity and a different planting date:

 - Use early planting dates for full-season hybrids, or